djhmateer/djhmateer.github.io/_posts/2021-01-27-amd 7970 graphics card and philips BDM4037U monitor.md

 However this is not a smart way to go.

 I think I'll be going towards an NVidia card, water cooled potentially for less noise whilst gaming, and for the ability to do CUDA based programming.

+Just not at the moment as [3060 / 3070]() are hard to come by in Feb 2021 due to supply issues.